-In order to choose the best valid block chain in its view of the overall block tree, a node sums the work, as defined in §7.6.5 Definition of Work' on p.98, of all blocks in each valid block chain, and considers the valid block chain with greatest total work to be best.
+In order to choose the best valid block chain in its view of the overall block tree, a node sums the work, as defined in §7.6.5 'Definition of Work' on p.99, of all blocks in each valid block chain, and considers the valid block chain with greatest total work to be best.
 To break ties between leaf blocks, a node will prefer the block that it received first.

-The consensus protocol is designed to ensure that for any given block height, the vast majority of nodes should eventually agree on their best valid block chain up to that height.
+The consensus protocol is designed to ensure that for any given block height, the vast majority of well-connected nodes should eventually agree on their best valid block chain up to that height.
+A full validator4 SHOULD attempt to obtain candidate blocks from multiple sources in order to increase the likelihood that it will find a valid block chain that reflects a recent consensus state.